CMPUT301W21T36/PhenoCount/README.md

 * Please grant necessary location permissions to be able to use location functionalities.
 * No need to provide your own API key in the local.properties file.
 * If you want a display name to be associated to your published experiments, you will need to open up the profile tab first.
+* Owner can only edit the type of an experiment if there are no trials recorded.

 ### References: